-The TCG 01-G features one amplitude modulated (AM) IRIG-B output and three user-programmable outputs, including a serial port.
-The serial port is user-configurable to output serial strings and report event data for units fitted with event recording capability.
+The TCG 02-G features one amplitude modulated (AM) IRIG-B output, four amplitude modulated/unmodulated IRIG-B outputs, three programmable outputs, and a user configurable serial port for outputting serial strings and event reporting data.

-Factory options include a choice of physical connectors: BNC, 2-pin plug and socket, or ST Fiber.
-Non-fiber outputs can be ordered as TTL, RS422/485, or high voltage switching.
+Factory options include a choice of output connectors: BNC, 2-pin plug, or ST Fiber.
+Non-fiber outputs that can be ordered are TTL, RS422/485, or high voltage switching.

-All TCG 01-G units feature a front panel display (Figure 1) giving visual feedback about the time data being generated on the outputs.
+All TCG 02-G units feature a front panel display (Figure 1) giving visual feedback about the time data being generated on the outputs.
 LED indicators provide "at a glance" status information.

-Figure 1 - TCG 01-G chassis and front panel
+Figure 1 - TCG 02-G chassis and front panel

-The optimized receiver/antenna system used by TCG 01-G obtains time with near-atomic clock precision from the available Global Navigation Satellite Systems (GNSS).
+The optimized receiver/antenna system used by TCG 02-G obtains time with near-atomic clock precision from the available Global Navigation Satellite Systems (GNSS).
 The result is output timing accuracy similar to that normally seen only in laboratory instruments.

-However, unlike laboratory instruments, the TCG 01-G is suited for hostile electromagnetic environments such as sub-stations and electrical switchyards.
-Each output of the TCG 01-G is isolated from every other output, so that attached wiring can feed out to operating areas in different earth potential zones without compromising the overall site earthing security.
+However, unlike laboratory instruments, the TCG 02-G is suited for hostile electromagnetic environments such as sub-stations and electrical switchyards.
+Each output of the TCG 02-G is isolated from every other output, so that attached wiring can feed out to operating areas in different earth potential zones without compromising the overall site earthing security.
 In addition, isolation protects the internal electronics from longitudinal transient voltages and transient suppression devices protect from transverse transient voltages.